ASUS Tinker Board Finally Launched in North America for $59

-Measuring a similarly compact 8.5cm x 5.6cm and having a similar layout to a Raspberry PI, the ASUS Tinker Board boasted more powerful hardware having a Broadcoam BCM2837 1.2GHz SoC paired with 1GB of system RAM.
-ASUS also beefed up all other onboard hardware in comparison to the Raspberry PI 3 including Gigabit NIC vs 100M LAN as well as HD audio support for 192KHz/24-bit sample rate vs 48KHz/16-bit.
+The board measures a similarly layout and compact 8.5cm x 5.6cm to a Raspberry PI.
+It also boasts more powerful hardware having a Broadcoam BCM2837 1.2GHz SoC paired with 1GB of system RAM.
+ASUS also beefs up all other onboard hardware in comparison to the Raspberry PI 3.
+This includes Gigabit NIC vs 100M LAN as well as HD audio support for 192KHz/24-bit sample rate vs 48KHz/16-bit.
 Like Raspeberry PI, it also officially supports Debian Linux and adds KODI support.
 There are four USB 2.0 ports, a 3.5mm audio jack connection and an HDMI 2.0 port supporting 4K displays.

 Head-to-head, ASUS claims a Geekbench score of 3925 vs 2092 which is almost twice as fast.